jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

 GREEN: make it pass
 ---------------------

-- I create a file called ``telephone.py`` in the project folder and the terminal shows an :doc:`AttributeError` which I add to the list of exceptions
+- I create a file called ``telephone.py`` in the project folder and the terminal shows an :doc:`/exceptions/AttributeError` which I add to the list of exceptions

   .. code-block:: python